Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: BACKGROUND AND RELATED WORK

 The GelSight sensor is designed to measure geometry with a very high spatial resolution, such that the deformation of its gel-elastomer surface corresponds directly to the exact object shape and tension on the contact surface \cite{yuan2017gelsight}.
 Markers printed on the gel surface are tracked by an embedded camera, which can estimate shear force and slip state.
 Deriving exact measurements from GelSight requires an initial calibration step.
 Previous work using a GelSight Mini for the same task of plugging in a USB cable noted the fragility of the elastomer gel and the sensor itself for tasks that apply higher forces to the contact surface \cite{george2024visuo}.

-BeadSight is a low-cost visuo-tactile sensor that uses hydrogel beads as an inexpensive, durable sensing medium \cite{george2024visuo}.
-This deformable surface is inexpensive and durable, with an embedded camera observing the beads' motion and deformation.
-However, the beads' movements are stochastic and, unlike GelSight, the relationship between the beads and shear forces cannot be directly resolved with analytical methods.
-Previously, a deep neural network was used to reconstruct contact pressure maps with BeadSight as an example tactile learning approach.
+BeadSight is a low-cost open-source visuo-tactile sensor that uses hydrogel beads as an inexpensive, durable sensing medium.
+An embedded camera observes the beads' motion and deformation, however, the beads' movements are stochastic and, unlike GelSight, the relationship between the beads and shear forces are not directly computed from first-principle physics methods.
+Previously, a deep neural network was used to reconstruct contact pressure maps with BeadSight as an example tactile learning approach \cite{george2024beadsight}.